 A man who has witnessed the winger’s talents up close at international level is concerned he isn’t getting enough minutes at Etihad Stadium

-Riyad Mahrez “isn’t happy” at Manchester City, according to Algeria boss Djamel Belmadi.
+Riyad Mahrez “is probably not 100 per cent happy” at Manchester City, according to Algeria boss Djamel Belmadi.

 Mahrez has featured in 119 games across all competitions for City since completing a £60 million ($82m) move to the Etihad Stadium from Leicester in the summer of 2018.